algorand/pyteal/docs/control_structures.rst

 .. note::
     Subroutines are only available in TEAL version 4 or higher.

-A subroutine is section of code that can be called multiple times from within a program.
+A subroutine is a section of code that can be called multiple times from within a program.
 Subroutines are PyTeal's equivalent to functions.
-Subroutines can accept any number of arguments, and these arguments must be PyTeal expressions.
+Subroutines can accept any number of arguments which must be PyTeal expressions.
 Additionally, a subroutine may return a single value, or no value.

 Creating Subroutines
 --------------------

 To create a subroutine, apply the :any:`Subroutine` function decorator to a Python function which implements the subroutine.
-This decorator takes one argument, which is the return type of the subroutine.
+This decorator takes one argument -the return type of the subroutine.
-:any:`TealType.none` indicates that the subroutine does not return a value, and any other type (e.g. :any:`TealType.uint64` or :any:`TealType.bytes`) indicates the return type of the single value the subroutine returns.
+:any:`TealType.none` indicates that the subroutine does not return a value, and another type (e.g. :any:`TealType.uint64`, :any:`TealType.bytes`) indicates the return type of the single value the subroutine returns.

 For example,